• Skip to primary navigation

 Optional Ingredients

-You can add other ingredients for flavor such as garlic clove, and freshly ground black pepper.
+You can add other ingredients for flavor, such as a garlic clove and freshly ground black pepper.
 You can also add a little bit of sugar if you want a flavor that’s close to the store-bought stuff.

 Collage of three images showing how to make homemade mayonnaise with a stick blender